Computed Tomography Angiography

 room and talk with you though an intercom.

-- Scanning is painless.
+Scanning is painless.
 You may hear clicking, whirring, and buzzing sounds as the scanner

 rotates around you.

-up to an hour or so.
+area is being scanned.
 You may have to wait a little longer until the technician doing

-What happens after computed tomography angiography?
+What happens after CT angiography?

 return to all your normal activities at home.
 You may be given some additional instructions

-Before you agree to the test or the procedure make sure you know:
+Before you agree to the test or procedure make sure you know:

-- The name of the test or procedure
+The name of the test or procedure

-- The reason you are having the test or procedure
+The reason you are having the test or procedure

-- What results to expect and what they mean
+What results to expect and what they mean

 The risks and benefits of the test or procedure

 What the possible side effects or complications are

 When and where you are to have the test or procedure

-- Who will do the test or procedure and what that person’s qualifications are
+Who will do the test or procedure and what that person’s qualifications are

-- What would happen if you did not have the test or procedure
+What would happen if you did not have the test or procedure

-- Any alternative tests or procedures to think about
+Any alternative tests or procedures to think about

-- When and how will you get the results
+When and how you will get the results

-- Who to call after the test or procedure if you have questions or problems
+Who to call after the test or procedure if you have questions or problems

-- How much will you have to pay for the test or procedure
+How much you will have to pay for the test or procedure